MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-ios-ipados.md

       When users enter their Azure AD credentials, the enrollment starts.

   2. Setup Assistant prompts the user for additional information.
 When the home screen appears, setup is complete, the device is fully enrolled, and user device affinity is established.
 Users can use their devices and see your apps and policies on their devices.
-At the point, the device is not fully registered with Azure AD.
+At this point, however, the device is not yet fully registered with Azure AD.
   3. The Company Portal app automatically installs.
 Users open Company Portal and sign in with their work or school account (`user@contoso.com`) again.
-  4. Users complete registration in Company Portal, which fully registes the device with Azure AD.
+  4. Users complete registration in Company Portal, which fully registers the device with Azure AD.
 Users then gain access to corporate resources protected by conditional access policies.

 - **Enroll with user affinity + Setup Assistant with modern authentication - Company Portal app**: